Examination Process

 DistinctionCGPA ≥ 8.00

-First DivisionCGPA ≥ 6.00 but < 8.00
+First DivisionCGPA ≥ 6.00 < 8.00

-Second Division (Diploma/UG)CGPA ≥ 5.00 but < 6.00
+Second Division (Diploma/UG)CGPA ≥ 5.00 < 6.00

-Second Division (PG)CGPA ≥ 5.50 but < 6.00
+Second Division (PG)CGPA ≥ 5.50 < 6.00

-10. Conversion of CGPA to a percentage of marks
+10. Conversion of CGPA to Percentage

 11. Convocation